 MLB Rule Changes 2021

-As mentioned, the expanded postseason we saw in 2020 is not returning in 2021.
+The expanded postseason we saw in 2020 is not returning in 2021, with the field decreasing from 16 teams back to 10.
 But what about other rules changes?

 • The universal DH also is out for 2021 after debuting last year.
-That means the DH will only be used in AL ballparks, while pitchers are back to hitting in NL ballparks.
+That means the DH is only being used in AL ballparks, while pitchers are back to hitting in NL ballparks.
 On Opening Day, Arizona's Madison Bumgarner -- perhaps the most accomplished hitting pitcher of his generation -- celebrated with a long double.
+Adrian Houser of the Brewers hit the first pitcher home run of 2021 on April 27, and the Braves' Huascar Ynoa followed a day later, then launched a grand slam on May 4.

-• Two other rules that were implemented in 2020 in an effort to minimize the time spent at the ballpark will return in 2021.
-First, doubleheaders will once again feature seven-inning games.
-Also, MLB's extra-innings rule is back, meaning that beginning in the 10th, a runner will be placed on second base to begin each half-inning.
+• Two other rules that were implemented in 2020 in an effort to minimize the time spent at the ballpark have returned in 2021.
+First, doubleheaders are once again featuring two seven-inning games.
+Also, MLB's extra-innings rule is back, meaning that beginning in the 10th, a runner is being placed on second base to begin each half-inning.

 • Rosters once again feature 26 players, after expanding in 2020.
 Roster size will increase to 28 players in September.
 There will not be a limit to how many pitchers can be on a team's roster.